The Cincinnati Gardens

 Xavier at the Gardens

-Complete with 22 individual stalls, shower facilities, coaches room, classroom, and equipment and workout area the Chuck Stout Locker Room is a great asset to the Xavier Program.
+Complete with 22 individual stalls, shower facilities, coaches room, classroom, and equipment and workout area the locker room is the epicenter of the brotherhood.